| |

 Practicing patience is always important as a teacher, but especially at the end of the school year.
 Understand that your students are just as excited for summer as you are.

 They may be more wiggly, giggly, and off-task.
-Channel this extra energy into productive activities with kindergarten students by playing review games or outdoor learning games.
+Channel this extra energy into productive activities with kindergarten students by playing review games.
 If you need to redirect your students, do it calmly instead of yelling.

 Summer will be here before you know it!
-This is a great time of year to practice self-care and give yourself grace.
-We all know that this is a busy time of year.
-Between packing up your classroom, activities with kindergarten students, celebrations, deadlines, and meetings, – your schedule is FULL.
+This is a great time of year to practice self-care and give yourself grace, especially since we all know it is a busy time of year.

 Don’t forget to take time for yourself.
 Grab a cup of coffee and drink it before it gets cold.
 Put your cell phone away and get lost in a Netflix series.
 Whatever self-care is to you, take the time to do something for yourself.
 It’ll make surviving the end of the school year so much easier.